5 Strategies for Dealing With Difficult Parents

 When confronting a difficult parent, be direct and calm without expecting a specific response.
 That's the part you can't control.

 Stick to the facts and use "I" statements (i.e., "I feel like my words don't matter to you when you constantly interrupt me" or "I feel scared and misunderstood when you yell at me").

 Remember that manipulative parents are not known for their empathy.
-They will try to confuse you, go on the offensive, or assume the role of a victim - something they do a lot.
+They will try to confuse you, go on the offensive, or assume the role of a victim.

 Don't let them bully you into submission by invoking guilt or pity.
 State your case in a calm and polite manner, and stay cool regardless of their response.
 Your goal is to be honest about your feelings, and to make it clear that you won't tolerate certain behaviors.

 5. Consider Forgoing the Relationship That's Too Harmful